Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. Temples, Tombs and Heiroglyphs by Barbara Mertz
+1. Hitlers First Hundred Days by Peter Fritzsche
 2. Ten Thousand Skies Above You by Claudia Gray

-### Current Book Completed Count as of 2/24/25
+### Current Book Completed Count as of 3/6/25

-Non-fiction - 3\
+Non-fiction - 4\
 Fiction - 3